openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

 Recognizing that bare metal support warrants the creation of a new "subsystem":

-1. Create a new, OpenShift-specific project called the Bare Metal Operator.
+1. Create a new, OpenShift-specific project called `cluster-baremetal-operator` aka CBO.
 2. This project should implement a new SLO which is responsible for installing bare metal specific CRDs and running the BareMetalHost controller and related Metal3 components.
-3. The BMO should meet all of the standard expectations of an SLO, including for example keeping a ClusterOperator resource updated.
+3. The CBO should meet all of the standard expectations of an SLO, including for example keeping a ClusterOperator resource updated.
-4. On infrastructure platforms other than `baremetal`, the BMO should following emerging patterns for "not in use" components, for example setting its cluster operator condition to `Disabled=true`, `Available=true`, and `Progressing=False`.
+4. On infrastructure platforms other than `baremetal`, the CBO should following emerging patterns for "not in use" components, for example setting its cluster operator condition to `Disabled=true`, `Available=true`, and `Progressing=False`.